Good-Humans-Inc/MVP/backend/update_information/README.md

 1. Update notification preferences (time and frequency)
 2. Set or update the user's ultimate goal
 3. Update the user's exercise routine
-4. Update the user's FCM token for push notifications

 ## API Endpoint